Interval constraint programming for globally solving catalog-based categorical optimization: Interval constraint programming for globally solving catalog-based categorical optimization

 A much cheaper approach, albeit of coarser quality, is to compute an enclosure of the range of the sole objective function on a given subspace using interval arithmetic.
 It amounts to computing a lower bound of the unconstrained problem and may therefore largely overestimate the actual range.

-\subsubsection{Filtering}
+\subsection{Filtering}

-Filtering algorithms (contractors) reduce the domains of the variables with respect to individual constraints (local consistency) or all the constraints simultaneously (global consistency) by discarding inconsistent values.
-They usually stem from the mixed integer, constraint programming and numerical analysis communities, and may exploit the syntax tree, range or monotonicity of an individual constraint, or perform a linearization/convexification of the whole system of constraints.
+Filtering algorithms (or contractors) reduce the domains of the variables with respect to individual constraints (local consistency) or all the constraints simultaneously (global consistency) by discarding inconsistent values.
+They usually stem from the mixed integer, constraint programming and numerical analysis communities, and may exploit the syntax tree, range or monotonicity of an individual constraint, or perform a convexification of the whole system.

-One of the most intuitive approaches, called evaluation-propagation algorithm~\cite{messine1997methodes}, FBBT~\cite{belotti2010feasibility} or HC4Revise~\cite{Benhamou1999Revising}, draws its inspiration from relational interval arithmetic~\cite{cleary1987logical}.
-It carries out two traversals of the syntax tree of a constraint: the bottom-up phase evaluates each node (an elementary operation) using interval arithmetic, and the top-down phase propagates the constraint downwards by using inverse (or projection) elementary functions.
-Figure~\ref{fig:hc4} illustrates the approach on the constraint $2x = z - y^2$: the procedure contracts the initial range $[0, 20] \times [-10, 10] \times [0, 16]$ to $[0, 8] \times [-4, 4] \times [0, 16]$ by removing values that cannot satisfy the constraint.
+One of the most intuitive approaches, called evaluation-propagation algorithm~\cite{messine1997methodes,messine2004deterministic}, FBBT (Feasibility-Based Bounds Tightening)~\cite{belotti2010feasibility} or HC4Revise~\cite{Benhamou1999Revising}, draws its inspiration from relational interval arithmetic~\cite{cleary1987logical}.
+It removes values that cannot satisfy a constraint by performing two traversals of its syntax tree, in which leaves represent variables and constants, and nodes elementary operations.
+Figure~\ref{fig:hc4} illustrates the approach on the constraint $2x = z - y^2$ with $x \in [0, 20]$, $y \in [-10, 10]$ and $z \in [0, 16]$.

-In order to contract a box with respect to a system of constraints, a fixed-point algorithm (an idempotent propagation loop) handles the constraints individually and propagates range reductions through the system (Algorithm~\ref{alg:fixed-point}).
+In order to contract a box with respect to a system of constraints, a fixed-point algorithm (an idempotent propagation loop) named AC-3~\cite{mackworth1977consistency} handles the constraints \textit{individually} and propagates range reductions through the system (Algorithm~\ref{alg:fixed-point}).

+The extension of the proposed method to multiple categorical variables and catalogs is straightforward: the \textsc{Clutch} contractor is attached as a filtering procedure to each individual catalog constraint.
+The general constraints and the catalog constraints are then handled by the fixed-point algorithm.

-Convexification techniques, called OBBT~\cite{belotti2010feasibility} or X-Newton~\cite{Araya2012Contractor}, generate linear under- and overestimators of all the constraints on a given subspace.
-The lower (resp. upper) bound of the variable $x_i$ is reduced by minimizing (resp. maximizing) $x_i$.
-Overall, the ranges of $n$ variables may be reduced with $2n$ calls to a linear programming solver.
+Convexification techniques, called OBBT (Optimization-Based Bound Tightening)~\cite{zamora1999branch} or X-Newton~\cite{Araya2012Contractor}, handle the constraints \textit{simultaneously} by generating convex under- and overestimators of the constraints on a given subspace.
+The lower (resp. upper) bound of the variable $\variables_i$ is reduced by minimizing (resp. maximizing) $\variables_i$ over the convex feasible set.
 For a comprehensive survey, see~\cite{Vanaret2015Hybridization}.